feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * **Has a universal extension:** the argument should connect to something bigger than the specific subject

 Name the angle in one sentence.
 Briefly explain why it is better than the two most obvious alternatives.
 Identify the universal pattern the angle reveals — the thing that makes this story matter to someone with no connection to the specific subject.

 ---

+## REPETITION VS. REINFORCEMENT

+**This section applies during drafting and during every revision.
+It is not a post-hoc audit — apply it in real time whenever information appears more than once.**

+Not all repeated information is redundancy.
+Before cutting any information that appears more than once in the script, apply this test:

+*Is this information doing the same argumentative job in both locations — making the same point, for the same reason, to the same effect?*

+- **Yes — Redundancy:** Cut the weaker instance.
+Keep the one where the information lands with more force, more specificity, or more emotional weight.
+If both instances are equally strong, keep the one that appears later in the script, where the reader has more context to receive it fully.
+- **No — Potential Reinforcement:** Ask: does the second appearance reframe the information, extend it, or make a new point by placing it in a new context?
+If yes, keep both.
+Make the difference explicit in the prose — the second appearance should signal, through its framing or placement, that something new is happening with this information, not that the script forgot it already appeared.

+**Reinforcement is earned, not assumed.** If you cannot articulate in one sentence what new argumentative work the repeated information is doing in its second location, it is redundancy, not reinforcement.
+Cut it.

+**The standard for reinforcement — the Atlanta test:** A single data point can appear multiple times if each appearance does distinct work.
+The Atlanta 1996 false positive rate (87.5%) can legitimately appear as: evidence the test historically failed; proof that the CAIS exemption's internal logic undermines the genetic approach; and emotional payoff of a 130-year institutional pattern.
+Each instance advances the argument from a different angle.
+That is the standard.
+Apply it to every repeated element before deciding to keep or cut.

+---